Medication-Assisted Treatment (MAT) in Indiana

 No. MAT uses carefully monitored medications to reduce cravings and withdrawal symptoms while supporting recovery.

 Treatment length varies.
-Some individuals benefit from short-term treatment while others benefit from longer-term support.
+Some individuals benefit from short-term treatment while others benefit from longer-tern support.

 While therapy is not always required, combining therapy with MAT often leads to stronger outcomes.